 Storytelling Technique: Rich and Poor Together

 One technique writers use to add interest and conflict to a story is to put wealthy and poor people in the same closed arena and force them to interact with each other.
 You’ll find this is done at some point in almost every TV show.
 Movies do it too.

 Wealth Versus Poverty In Stories For Adults

-Fargo — our main dude has a rich father-in-law, which causes all sorts of existential male angst, and therefore the impetus to make real money of his own.
+- Fargo — our main dude has a rich father-in-law, which causes all sorts of existential male angst, and therefore the impetus to make real money of his own.
 (Existentialism: an outlook which begins with a disoriented individual facing a confused world that they can’t accept.
 Existentialism’s negative side emphasizes life’s meaningless and human alienation.
 Think: nothingness, sickness, loneliness, nausea.)

 Wealth Versus Poverty In Stories For Children